hjpunzalan/colour-searcher/README.md

 # Colour Searcher

 A simple colour searcher that pulls colour data and sort by similarity according to the colour provided.
+To calculate colour similarity, it utilises the pythagorean theorem in 3D to find the shortest distance from the RGB values of the colour.

 ## Objective